AudrenThibault/gba-drum-V2/README.md

 # gba-drum

 This is a basic drum/pattern sequencer for the Nintendo GameBoy Advance.

-Tested on visualboyadvance and no$gba & on gba with various flash cartridges.
+Compiled with devkit pro, using the libgba and maxmod libraries.
+Tested on visualboyadvance and no$gba & on actual gba with various flash cartridges.

 What works:
 -pattern sequencing & playback

 -song/chain sequencing & playback